zenith378/Y-DiMuonResonances/README.md

 The Dataset is saved through a Snapshot of the Dataframe with new useful variables:

-- Dimuon_FourVec: Four Vector containing the Pt, Eta, Phi and Mass of the Dimuon pair
+- _Dimuon_FourVec_: Four Vector containing the Pt, Eta, Phi and Mass of the Dimuon pair
-- Dimuon_mass: Invariant Mass of the Dimuon Four Vector
+- _Dimuon_mass_: Invariant Mass of the Dimuon Four Vector
-- Dimuon_pt: Transverse Momentum of the Dimuon Four Vector
+- _Dimuon_pt_: Transverse Momentum of the Dimuon Four Vector
-- Dimuon_beta: Beta (velocity) of the Dimuon Four Vector
+- _Dimuon_beta_: Beta (velocity) of the Dimuon Four Vector
-- Dimuon_y: Rapidity of the Dimuon Four Vector
+- _Dimuon_y_: Rapidity of the Dimuon Four Vector

 This variables are defined in order to make fast and efficient cuts on the Dataframe.